-To help reduce energy costs, every month you get a home IQ energy report on your energy usage, cross referenced with the local weather conditions at the time.
+To help reduce energy costs, every month you get a home IQ energy report on your energy usage, cross-referenced with the local weather conditions at the time.

-When listing all the features that make this one of the best Wi-Fi thermostats, stylish looks won’t be among them.
+When listing all the features that make this one of the top Wi-Fi thermostats, stylish looks won’t be among them.
 This is a conventional-looking white box thermostat.
 Which, in a way is unfortunate, because it hides highly functional, easy to use, inner workings.
 The design can look a little dated when compared to the ecobee3 or even its stablemate the Honeywell Wi-Fi 9000 Color Touchscreen Thermostat.

-Honeywell produce one of the most comprehensive instruction manuals for wiring the thermostat in. virtually every possible wiring configuration is covered, and if you have problems you can call on customer support for assistance.
+Honeywell produced one of the most comprehensive instruction manuals for wiring the thermostat in. virtually every possible wiring configuration is covered, and if you have problems you can call on customer support for assistance.

 Once connected to your Wi-Fi system, you can then control your thermostat from anywhere, from feet to 1,000s of miles away.
-Unlike some Wi-Fi thermostats, this will operate without an internet connects, you just won’t be able to remotely access it.
+Unlike some Wi-Fi thermostats, this will operate without an internet connection, you just won’t be able to remotely access it.

 How Does a Wi-Fi Thermostat Work?

 A Wi-Fi thermostat, as the name implies, is a thermostat that can be wirelessly connected to the internet.
-With this internet connection you can, whether through a computer or smartphone or tablet app access your thermostat and remotely control the settings.
+With this internet connection, you can, whether through a computer or smartphone or tablet app access your thermostat and remotely control the settings.